Cai Yuanpei: New Civil Religion

 Cai Yuanpei, Chen Duxiu, and Hu Shih put forward their own views on social values and were committed to solving the impact of the Revolution of 1911 on social systems and beliefs during the May Fourth Movement.
 Cai Yuanpei proposed that the formation of a new civil religion can be achieved by cultivating the Chinese to learn aesthetics, democracy, and science.

+Consistent with the New Culture Movement, Cai contended that divine authorities and superstitions should be overthrown.
+He also viewed religious aesthetics as containing major potential for achieving transcendence through appreciation of beauty.